conjure-cp/conjure/docs/tutorials/NumberPuzzle.rst

 Each Essence specification can optionally contain a declaration of which dialect of Essence it is written in.
 The current version of Essence is 1.3.
-We leave out this declaration in the remaining examples to avoid repetition.
+We leave out this declaration in the remaining examples.

 This model is stored in ``sm1.essence``; let's use Conjure to find the solution: